CMMC Certification Levels: Understanding Level 1, Level 2, and Level 3

 Implementing CMMC Requirements Effectively

-A structured implementation approach includes:
+A structured implementation approach typically includes:

 1. Confirm required certification level